 Conditions of acceptance

-Air Serbia will allow a service dog (or emotional support dog) to accompany you on board the aircraft under the following conditions:
+In order to ensure the conditions mentioned above, Air Serbia will allow a service dog to accompany you on board the aircraft under the following conditions:

-Air Serbia will assign you a seat that provides sufficient space for you and your service or emotional support dog.
-The dog must be small enough to fit on the floor at your feet, or in the space under the seat in front of you without invading another passenger's seat area during the entire flight.
-It is not required to be in a container.
+Air Serbia will try to assign you a seat that provides sufficient space for you and your service dog.
+The dog must be small enough to fit on the floor at your feet, or in the space under the seat in front of you or on your lap, without invading another passenger's seat area during the entire flight.
+The dog does not have to be in a container.
 Your dog may not occupy a passenger seat.

-You and your service or emotional support dog may not sit in emergency exit rows, as you may not obstruct an aisle or other area that must remain unobstructed to facilitate an emergency evacuation.
+You and your service dog may not sit in emergency exit rows, as you may not obstruct an aisle or other area that must remain unobstructed to facilitate an emergency evacuation.

 Obtaining documentation required for travel of your service dog

-Please note that some governments do not allow the entry of service or emotional support dogs, and restrictions vary by country.
-We recommend that you contact the appropriate consulate or embassy to make sure that all necessary procedures are followed.
+Please note that some governments do not allow the entry of service dogs, and restrictions vary by country.
+We recommend you contact the appropriate consulate or embassy to make sure that all necessary procedures are followed.

-You must be in possession of an entry document and other documents for your service or emotional support dog, required by the country of departure, entry, and transit.
+You must be in possession of an entry document and other documents for your service dog, required by the country of departure, entry, and transit.
 Your dog must be accompanied by valid health and rabies vaccination certificates required at transit, transfer, destination, and journey interruption points.

 Air Serbia will not be responsible for denied entry to or transit through any country to animals that are not accompanied by the above required documents and health certificates.